What are accelerated payment notices?

 Can I appeal an APN?

-You can appeal an APN.
-Unfortunately however, there is no right of appeal against an APN.
-This means that because you don’t automatically have a right to appeal, even if you intend to dispute the APN, once it has been issued HMRC will expect you to make payment within 90 days regardless.
+This also means that because you don’t automatically have a right to appeal, even if you intend to dispute the APN, once it has been issued HMRC will expect you to make payment within 90 days regardless.
 This 90 day window can be especially threatening to businesses that are asset rich but not cash rich.

 If you’re unable to make the payment in full within 90 days, you can be charged 5% interest on the full amount.
 This will increase by a further 5% if you haven’t made a payment within 5 months of the payment due date, and it will increase by 5% again (i.e. on top of or additional to the previous increments) if you haven’t made payment within 11 months.